Emily O'Reilly: Journalism

 In the course of her journalistic career, she won two awards: Journalist of the Year and Woman Journalist of the Year.

 Irish Ombudsman and Information Commissioner

-On 1 June 2003, she received her Warrant of Appointment as Irish Ombudsman and Information Commissioner from the then President of Ireland, Mary McAleese, at Áras an Uachtaráin.
-She has said of her job title, "I will be an ombudswoman but will have no difficulty in being referred to as either".
+In April 2003, she was proposed as the Irish Ombudsman and Information Commissioner.
+On 1 June 2003, she received her warrant of appointment from the President of Ireland, Mary McAleese, at Áras an Uachtaráin.
+She said of her job title, "I will be an ombudswoman but will have no difficulty in being referred to as either".

-From 2007 O'Reilly was also appointed Commissioner for Environmental Information under the Access to Information on the Environment Regulations (S.I.
-No. 133 of 2007).
+In 2007, as Information Commissioner, she was appointed to the additional position of Commissioner for Environmental Information under the Access to Information on the Environment Regulations.
+She was appointed for a second term in 2009.

-She retired from these positions and was succeeded by Peter Tyndall in December 2013.
+In December 2013, she resigned from these positions and was succeeded by Peter Tyndall.

 Transparency and accountability of Irish public bodies

 In a speech delivered in Dublin on 20 June 2006 to the Institute of Public Administration, O'Reilly criticised "some service providers, both public and private" for retreating from dealing personally with the public through the use of call centres and the Internet.
 She mentioned the Irish Revenue Commissioners in this context, pointing out that a significant proportion of the clients of these bodies "do not have access to the web" and therefore the level of personal contact is inadequate as a consequence.
 She also believed that public access to information under the Freedom of Information Act had been "excessively curtailed", often in order to protect sectional interests, such as the performance of schools.
 She advised that the Act should be extended to include a number of public bodies previously exempted from the law, including the Garda Síochána, the Central Bank of Ireland and the National Asset Management Agency and that fees charged were a further inhibitor.